Overview

 Presidential Debates

-6 credits of additional COS electives chosen with department advisor6
+6 credits in COS electives chosen with department advisor6

 General Education Requirements